Overview

 Account-level analytics

-The account-level view aggregates across all your servers.
+The account-level view aggregates data across all your servers.

 KPI cards